 - Brazil’s Independence Day is celebrated on 7 September.

-- The 2016 Olympic Games will be held in Rio de Janeiro.
+- The 2016 Olympic Games were held in Rio de Janeiro.

 Did you know?

-- There are 196.6 million people in Brazil – that’s three times as many people that live in the United Kingdom!
+There are over 200 million people in Brazil – that’s more than three times as many people as live in the United Kingdom!

-- Brazil has a very long coastal border with the Atlantic Ocean – it is 7,491km (4,655 miles) long.
-That’s as long as it would be to travel from Plymouth to Aberdeen about seven times!
+Brazil has a very long coastal border with the Atlantic Ocean – it is 7,491km (4,655 miles) long.
+That’s as long as it would take to travel from Plymouth to Aberdeen about seven times!

 Look through the pictures in the gallery and see if you can spot the following: